Fort Wayne Eviction Lawyer

 A standard eviction is where the tenant failed to pay rent or violated some part of your lease.
 In special circumstances you may need an Emergency Eviction.
 This is where you need immediate possession of the property for fear of danger to your property or other tenants.
 If you need to evict someone, contact Perry Law Office to discus your rights.

-For a flat fee Perry Law Office will:
+For the Eviction flat fee, Perry Law Office will:

 - File the Notice of Claim